 Huygens also gave scientists an opportunity to make electric field measurements from the atmosphere and surface, revealing a signature consistent with a water-and-ammonia ocean under an icy crust.

 While the Huygens probe itself remains inactive on the Titan surface, insights inspired by the probe continue and ESA has convened a conference this week to extend the discussion, said Jean-Pierre Lebreton, Huygens Project Scientist for ESA.

 "Huygens was a unique, once-in-a-lifetime mission," he said.
 "But we still have a lot to learn and I hope it will provide guidance for future missions to Titan."

 The Cassini-Huygens mission is a cooperative project of NASA, the European Space Agency and the Italian Space Agency.
 JPL, a division of the California Institute of Technology in Pasadena, manages the Cassini mission for NASA's Science Mission Directorate, Washington, D.C.
 JPL designed, developed and assembled the Cassini orbiter.
 Huygens data was sent to NASA's Cassini spacecraft, and was recorded and relayed to Earth by NASA's Deep Space Network.
 JPL also manages the Deep Space Network.

-Media ContactMedia contact: Jia-Rui C. Cook /JPL
+News Media ContactMedia contact: Jia-Rui C. Cook /JPL